Zhenye-Na/blog/_posts/2018-05-20-matrix-multiplication-using-sampling.md

 $$ \frac{A(:, k_1)}{\sqrt{sp_{k1}}}, \frac{A(:, k_1)}{\sqrt{sp_{k1}}}, \dots, \frac{A(:, k_s)}{\sqrt{sp_{ks}}}. $$

-Note that the scaling has a nice property, which the reader can verify:
+Note that the scaling has a nice property:

 $$E(CC^\intercal) = AA^\intercal .$$